 Quick Answer

-There are five stages of digital maturity for UK trades businesses: Paper-Based, Basic Digital, Connected, Automated, and AI-Powered.
+If you had told me 10 years ago that I would go from fitting boilers to building Help Me Fix and TrainAR, I would have laughed in your face.
+But the trades gave me everything: the discipline, the work ethic, the problem-solving mindset.
+Technology just gave me a new way to apply it.
+A trade is a craft, and digital tools are the new power tools.
+There are five stages of digital maturity for trades businesses: Paper-Based, Basic Digital, Connected, Automated, and AI-Powered.
 Most UK tradespeople are stuck at Stage 2 or 3.
-Businesses that reach Stage 4 or 5 grow 23% faster than those still on paper.
-This guide maps out exactly where you are now, what tools move you to the next stage, and what the realistic timeline looks like through to 2028.
+Businesses that reach Stage 4 or 5 grow 23% faster.
+Through RAFT, I see this transformation happening every day.
+This guide maps out where you are now, what moves you forward, and what the realistic timeline looks like through to 2028.

 The Five Stages of Digital Maturity

-Here is the reality.
+The trades industry is changing.
+And it is changing fast.
 According to UK government data, 40% of trades businesses still rely on paper-based systems for at least some core operations.
-At the same time, digital-first businesses in construction and field services are growing 23% faster than their paper-based counterparts.
-That gap is widening every year, and it will accelerate further as AI tools become cheaper and easier to use.
+At the same time, digital-first businesses in construction and field services are growing 23% faster.
+That gap is widening every year, and so the question is not whether to adopt technology but when.

-This guide uses a five-stage maturity model to map the journey from paper invoices to AI-powered operations.
+This guide maps the journey from paper invoices to AI-powered operations in five stages.
 Each stage has clear characteristics, specific tool recommendations, and realistic timelines.
-By the end, you will know exactly where your business sits today and the precise steps to take over the next two years.
+By the end, you will know exactly where your business sits today and what to do next.

 Stage 1: Paper-Based

 If you are at Stage 1, your business runs on paper job sheets, handwritten invoices, a physical diary, and your phone contacts list.
-Quotes go out as Word documents or handwritten notes.
+I have been there.
+Quotes going out as handwritten notes.
 Chasing payments means sending letters or making awkward phone calls.
-Scheduling is a whiteboard or a paper diary that only you can read.
+Scheduling is a whiteboard that only you can read.
+It works until it does not, and when it breaks, it breaks fast.

 This is not a criticism.
 A lot of profitable trades businesses still operate this way, especially sole traders who built their client base on relationships and reputation.
 But there are real costs that are easy to miss.